WHAT TO SEE

 Transportation to the islands:

-To Aegna: by vessel JUKU (operated by AS Kihnu Veeteed)
+To Aegna: by vessel Vesta (operated by AS Kihnu Veeteed)

 The Viimsi peninsula

-Jutting out from the coast just 15km north of Tallinn's city centre, the rocky Viimsi peninsula is both a nature-lovers' getaway and a worthy destination for history buffs.
-Highlights here include the Estonian War Museum, the Museum of Coastal Folk and the seaside Viimsi Open-Air Museum, built around a historic farm.
-The area is also a home to many restaurants inspired by the coastal vibe.
+The rocky Viimsi peninsula is both a nature-lovers' getaway and a worthy destination for history buffs.
+Highlights here include the Estonian War Museum, the Museum of Coastal Folk and the seaside Viimsi Open-Air Museum, which is built around a historic farm.
+The area is also a home to a few restaurants inspired by the coastal vibe.

 Lahemaa national park

-Lahemaa National Park is located 70 kilometres from Tallinn and is well-known for its coast, Käsmu and Altja fishermen villages and for the beautiful Palmse, Sagadi and Vihula mansions.
+Lahemaa National Park is well-known for its coast, Käsmu and Altja fishermen villages and for the beautiful Palmse, Sagadi and Vihula mansions.
 Viinistu Art Museum and the national park host many popular events during the summer season.
 Take a hike through the park and explore the local forests and bogs to familiarise yourself with the local wildlife.
 Your path will also cross Estonia’s highest waterfall of 50 metres called Jägala juga.

 The city of Paldiski

 Taking the scenic, coastal route to Paldiski offers many beautiful sights.
-Your first stop should be the Türisalu cliff.
-31 metres in height, it’s one of the most impressive limestone cliffs in the country, opening to a scenic view of Naissaar island (see above) and nearby Vääna-Jõesuu sandy seashore.
-Farther along is Keila-Joa, where you can see the third highest waterfall in the country and a 19th-century Neo-Gothic manor house.
-On the nearby coast you’ll find Laulasmaa, a beach area named after the “singing sands.”
-It’s a perfect place for swimming in the summer, not to mention walking and jogging.
+Stop at the Türisalu cliff, with its height over 31 metres, it’s one of the most impressive limestone cliffs in the country, opening to a scenic view of Naissaar island (see above) and nearby Vääna-Jõesuu sandy seashore.
+Nearby areas include Keila Joa, which has the third highest waterfall in the country, and a 19th-century Neo-Gothic manor house.
+Scenic areas also include Laulasmaa, the home of a popular beach area named after its “singing sands”.
+The beach is a perfect place for swimming during the summer, not to mention walking and jogging.